SnowballsChance/Homekit-Environmental-Sensor/README.md

 | 21 | SDA |
 | 22 | SCL |

-Be sure to tie the SDA and SCL lines HIGH (+3.3v) with the 10k Resistors.
+**Be sure to tie the SDA and SCL lines HIGH (+3.3v) with the 10k Resistors.**
-    This dramatically improved the reliability of reading the sensor.
+    This dramatically improved the reliability of reading my sensor which is connected via a 1.5m cable.